 Markos considered several identity services before choosing Okta.
 “Okta had the best approach for what we needed,” he says.
 “They had a more complete vision to managing identity, and the integration and single sign-on approach was very consistent with what we needed to have happen in the coming years for our external user base.”

 Today, Okta unites Rotary International’s dispersed informational sites within a central authentication system.
 The identity platform has enabled Rotary to create a unified single sign-on portal for its members and donors.
-Okta’s cloud-based directory is embedded completely within Rotary’s infrastructure, so that user authentication, account creation, and access rights are entirely consistent with the Rotary interfaces users have come to know and recognize.
-We’ve made the online Rotary experience simpler for members, enabling them to work more productively for the good of their neighbors.
+Okta’s cloud-based directory is embedded completely within Rotary’s infrastructure, so that user authentication, account creation, and access rights are entirely consistent with the Rotary interfaces users have come to know and recognise.
+We’ve made the online Rotary experience simpler for members, enabling them to work more productively for the good of their neighbours.

 Okta’s platform relies on the industry-standard approach to integration, with a Representational State Transfer (REST) architecture.
 Rotary’s developers simply embedded Okta’s REST APIs within their portal sites.

 Rotary can now easily provision applications to a broad range of users, which has greatly simplified the “who you are” and “when you are” aspects of Rotary’s identity management requirements.
 And because it’s built on a scalable cloud architecture, Okta supports Rotary’s huge and growing user population.

 Rotary’s administrators also get real-time insight into access and usage patterns.
 “We know who our members are and whether or not they’re able to successfully login to our system,” Markos says.